 Detail of outcome

-Following the Waste Electrical and Electronic Equipment (WEEE) compliance fee 2017 consultation, we received 30 responses from producers, Producer Compliance Schemes (PCSs), professional bodies, waste management companies and local authorities.
+Following the Waste Electrical and Electronic Equipment (WEEE) compliance fee 2018 consultation, we received 30 responses from producers, Producer Compliance Schemes (PCSs), professional bodies, waste management companies and Local Authorities.

-Ministers have now approved the WEEE Compliance Fee proposal submitted by the Joint Trade Association (subject to minor modification) – and have decided that it should be administered by Mazars.
+Ministers have now approved the WEEE compliance fee proposal submitted by the JTA for the 2018 compliance year – and for it to be administered by Mazars.

 The use of a compliance fee and how it is administered is agreed annually.
 Companies that don’t meet their annual collection targets can comply with the 2013 WEEE Regulations by paying the compliance fee instead.